Asteliaphasma: Taxonomy and phylogeny

 The genus is named from the plant genus Astelia (family Liliaceae), combined with the suffix "phasma" meaning "phantom" or "insect" (reference to stick insects).
 The species is so far only known from Astelia species and the Astelia-like Freycinetia banksii (Pandanaceae) and climbing rātā.

 One species, Asteliaphasma naomi, for a long time was known from a single specimen, but has now been collected a number of times.

 Early classifications suggested that Asteliaphasma was a sister group to Spinotectarchus; however, recent molecular data indicate that they are not sister taxa.
 Instead, phylogenetic analysis indicates that A. jucundus is more closely related to Niveaphasma and Micrarchus species.

 Morphology

 Asteliaphasma are small, slender and completely wingless stick insects.
 Until 2005 only female A. jocunda had been recorded so reproduction of some populations might be parthenogenetic, a pattern consistent with that observed in other New Zealand stick insects.
-Adult female A. jucundus range from 64 to 88 mm in body length and males are thiner and shorter (5mm).
+Adult female A. jucundus range from 64 to 88 mm in body length and males are thinner and shorter (5mm).